 The Adventures in Physics program provides engaging demonstrations of physics in elementary school assemblies in the Orange County area.
 It also hosts an annual public event at UCI for the entire community.
-More info coming soon!
+Join us on February 11, 2023!

 The UCI School of Physical Sciences vaulted to international prominence in 1995 when two professors, Frederick Reines and F. Sherwood Rowland, accepted Nobel Prizes in physics and chemistry, marking the first time a public university received the prestigious award in two fields within the same year.
 Reines was recognized for discovering the neutrino, a new elementary particle of nature that was thought to be undetectable.
 Rowland’s prize was for the discovery that chlorofluorocarbons (CFCs) deplete the ozone layer, work that sparked a worldwide and triumphant effort to close the ozone hole.
 Taken together, these efforts are emblematic of the broad mission of this school: to uncover fundamental truths and to provide transformative discoveries that tangibly improve the world.
 Reines, who was also our founding dean, said he was motivated by the fact that “everybody said you couldn’t do it.”
 This undeterred, unbending spirit continues to flourish to this day.

 The UCI School of Physical Sciences advances humanity through a deeper understanding of the physical science that governs the world.
 Our flagship projects not only directly address some of today’s most fundamental and existential problems, but also strive for their impactful applied solutions.

 We are dedicated to developing scalable solutions for the problem of climate change.
 We are home to the the nation’s first Department of Earth System Science, established to quantify changes to our environment and discover ways we can adapt.